-3.2 Application of Policy
+3.1 Application of Policy

-- 3.2.1 This Policy applies to: - 3.2.1.1 The procuring of goods or services, including construction works and consultant services; - 3.2.1.2 The disposal by the Municipality of goods no longer needed; - 3.2.1.3 The selection of contractors to provide assistance in the provision of municipal services otherwise than in circumstances where chapter 8 of the Systems Act applies; or - 3.2.1.4 The selection of external mechanisms referred to in section 80 (1) (b) of the Systems Act for the provision of municipal services in circumstances contemplated in section 83 of that Act. - 3.2.2 Unless specifically stated otherwise, this Policy does not apply if the Municipality contracts with another organs of state for: - 3.2.2.1 The provision of goods or services to the Municipality; - 3.2.2.2 The provision of a municipal service; or - 3.2.2.3 The procurement of goods and services under a contract secured by that other organ of state, provided that the relevant supplier has agreed to such procurement and the other organ of state followed procurement process and supply proof thereof.

-A report shall nevertheless be submitted to the Bid Adjudication Committee seeking authority to contract with another organ of state.

-- 3.2.3 The Policy provides for the following supply chain management systems:

-- 3.2.3.1 Demand management system;

-- 3.2.3.2 Acquisition management system;
+- 3.1.1 This Policy applies to: - Procuring of goods or services, including construction works and consultant services. - b.
+The disposal of assets - 3.1.2 The policy does not apply when Municipality contracts with another organs of state for: - a.
+The provision of goods or services to the Municipality. - b.
+The provision of a municipal service; or - c.
+The procurement of goods and services under a contract secured by that other organ of state, provided that the relevant supplier has agreed to such procurement and the other organ of state followed procurement process and supply proof thereof. - d.
+A report shall be submitted to the Bid Adjudication Committee seeking authority to contract with another organ of state. - 3.1.3 The Policy provides for the following supply chain management systems: - a.
+Demand management system. - b.
+Acquisition management system. - c.
+Logistics management system. - d.
+Disposal management system.